Hoka One One Challenger ATR 2 Review Facts

 The upper of the Challenger ATR 2 is constructed of open mesh.
 This allows air to flow through the shoe to keep your feet cool and dry.

-This is an important feature for trail runners, because it helps prevent and minimize foot odor, as well as moisture-related foot conditions like fungus, calluses, and athlete's foot.
+This is an important feature for trail runners because it helps prevent and minimize foot odor, as well as moisture-related foot conditions like fungus, calluses, and athlete's foot.

 If you are in search of a comfortable trail running shoe

 , look no further.
 Comfort is where the Hoka One One Challenger ATR 2 truly shines.
-With 29 mm of EVA cushioning underfoot, as well as added cushioning on the sole of the shoe, the Challenger ATR 2 will leave you feel like you are running on air.
+With 29 mm of EVA cushioning underfoot, as well as added cushioning on the sole of the shoe, the Challenger ATR 2 will leave you feeling like you are running on air.
 It’s no joke- runners reported that wearing this shoe eliminated their leg, foot, and ankle pain

 .
 They also reported that their legs were less tired after an average length run than in other shoes.

-The the snug seamless upper decreased the chance of hot spots or blisters.
+The snug seamless upper decreased the chance of hot spots or blisters.
 The padded tongue provides extra cushioning between your foot and the laces, so there is no undesired pressure on the top of your foot.
 The toe box is one area of concern in terms of comfort.
 While most users have no issue with it, some runners found the toe box to be a bit narrow

 The style of the Hoka One One Challenger ATR 2, like many other shoes in the Hoka One One line, can take some getting used to.
-The thickness of the midsole gives these maximalist shoes platform-like height.
+The thickness of the midsole gives this maximalist shoe platform-like height.
 Although there are a variety of benefits to having such a thick sole, it may not be the style for everyone.
 One thing to keep in mind about the thick outsole is that this feature is unique to this shoe (and brand) and is what made it famous.
 It will be recognized among runners, and will definitely grab the attention of non-runners.

 In terms of colors, this shoe is available in both neutral and bright colors, so there is a shoe to match any runner’s wardrobe